abigailwozniak/job-tenure/detail.md

-### Files
-- **SIPP_Materials**
-   - Afig5.do
-   - Fig1sipp.do
-   - Sipp8689.do
-   - Sipp8689ten.do
-   - Sipp9093.do
-   - Sipp96.do
-   - Sipp96ee.do
-   - Sipp96hires.do
-   - Sipp96nosep8.do
-   - Sippeu_old.do
-- **GSS_Materials**
-   - GSS.do
-   - Read_gss_jobtenure.do
-   - Read_gss_jobtenure.log
-- **NLSY_Materials**
-   - Make_tenure_whyleft.do
-   - Make_tenure_whyleft.log
-   - Make_tenure_whyleft_97.do
-   - Make_tenure_whyleft_97.log
-   - Makedata_nlsy79.do
-   - Makedata_nlsy79.log
-   - Makedata_nlsy97.do
-   - Makedata_nlsy97.log
-   - Nlsy79_sp2019-value-labels.do
-   - Nlsy97_sp2019-value-labels.do
-   - Rename_nlsy79_sp2019.do
-   - Rename_nlsy97_sp2019.do
-- **QEMP_Materials**
-   - Qemp.do
-   - Qemp6970.dct
-   - Qemp7273.dct
-   - Qemp77.dct
-- **CPS_Materials**
-   - Appendfig1.do
-   - Appendfig2.do
-   - Appendfig3.do
-   - Appendfig4.do
-   - Appendfig5.do
-   - Appendfig6.do
-   - Appendtable2.do
-   - Cohort-effects-longtenure.do
-   - Cohort-effects-separations-byage.do
-   - Cohort-effects-separations.do
-   - Dataclean_1993.do
-   - Dataclean_1987.do
-   - Dataclean_1991.do
-   - Datanotes-cps.txt
-   - Fig1.do
-   - Fig10.do
-   - Fig11.do
-   - Fig12.do
-   - Fig2.do
-   - Fig3.do
-   - Fig4.do
-   - Fig5.do
-   - Fig6_8.do
-   - Fig7.do
-   - Fig9.do
-   - Table1.do
-   - Table2_4.do
-   - Table3.do

 ### Repository Structure

 *The repository is structured as follows:*

 - **SIPP_Materials**
-  - Contains the do-files to produce the data used int Table 5; Figures 1, 5, 9, and 11; Online Appendix Figures 5, 6.
+  - Contains the do-files to produce the data used in Table 5; Figures 1, 5, 9, and 11; Online Appendix Figures 5, 6.
 - **GSS_Materials**
-  - Contains the do-files to reproduce the GSS columns in Table 6
+  - Contains the do-files to reproduce the GSS columns in Table 6 and Figure 12.
 - **NLSY_Materials**
-  - Contains the do-files to produce the data used for Online Appendix Figure 4 and Online Appendix Table 3
+  - Contains the do-files to produce the data used for Online Appendix Figure 4 and Online Appendix Table 3.
 - **QEMP_Materials**
-  - Contains the do-files that reproduce the QEMP columns of Table 6
+  - Contains the do-files that reproduce the QEMP columns of Table 6.
 - **CPS_Materials**
-  - Contains the do-files that reproduce Figures 1-12, Tables 1-4, Online Appendix Table 2; and Online Appendix Figures 1-6.
+  - Contains the do-files that reproduce Figures 1-4 and 6-10, Tables 1-4, Online Appendix Table 2; and Online Appendix Figures 1-3.